Ma-Marcinowski/Verificational-Model/README.md

     * Training dataframe part - TDP - utilized for a given epoch of training is indicated by its index;

   * 3.7.5.
-Training rerun of epochs following the first one:
+Training rerun of epochs following the first one (learning rate reductions by a factor of 0.01):

     | Epoch | TDP | Training Loss | Training Accuracy | Validation Loss | Validation Accuracy | Learning Rate Reductions |
     | --- | --- | --- | --- | --- | --- | --- |